Sheet number 42

 By Friday, 7 May, Lusitania had sailed once more into the dangerous seas approaching Queenstown, Ireland, where the risk of attack by enemy submarines was greatest.
 Precautions were taken, life-boats swung out, look-outs doubled and steam pressure kept high for extra speed in case of emergency.
 Lusitania had been steaming at 21 knots, but by now had reduced her speed to 18 knots to enable her to catch the tide at the Mersey Bar for her arrival next morning at Liverpool.

 She was sighted off the Old Head of Kinsale at 1.40 pm and was about 10-15 miles off the Irish coast when Captain Turner was informed by the second officer: "There is a torpedo coming, sir".
-Almost immediately the ship exploded on the starboard side, between the 3rd and 4th funnels.
+Almost immediately the ship exploded on the starboard side, between the third and fourth funnels.
 A second explosion thought at the time to be a second torpedo followed.
 The Lusitania listed to starboard and in about 20 minutes had sunk taking 1,198 lives with her.

 Amongst the 1,198 who lost their lives were 291 women and 94 children, and the trawlers Bluebell and Peel rescued most of the 761 survivors.
 Controversy remains over the cause of the second explosion.
 Only one torpedo was fired by the German submarine U-20, the second explosion, instrumental in causing the vessel to sink in less than twenty minutes, is thought to have been caused by one of the boilers exploding or possibly by coal dust.
 However, the German Government insisted that this was proof that the Lusitania was carrying munitions, which was vigorously denied by the British Government.
 The lasting legacy of the Lusitania was the public condemnation of the sinking on both sides of the Atlantic, and this was a contributory factor in America joining the war on the side of the Allies.